lingzhuu/lingzhuu.github.io/README.md

 - `_quarto.yml`: Global configurations for the website.
 - `index.qmd`: The main homepage of the website.
 - `publications.qmd`: List of publications (to be updated).
-- `styles/`: Custom CSS for styling the website.
-- `Files/`: Directory for storing images and other files used in the website.
+- `files/`: Directory for storing images and other files used in the website.

 ---